Wednesday, November 6, 2024

 Good morning!

-I have thirteen stories to share with you today at the bottom of this post with more stories going live over the weekend.
+I have sixteen stories to share with you today at the bottom of this post (it's been a very busy week) with more stories going live over the weekend and next week, when I'm off work for my fourth at-home writing retreat of 2024.

 So be sure to check back on The Herald-News site: shawlocal.com/the-herald-news.